sourcegraph/handbook/content/engineering/cloud/saas/index.md

 # Cloud Software-as-a-Service Team

-The Cloud Software-as-a-Service (SaaS) Team is responsible for the **service management** part of the Sourchegraph cloud product.
-The team provides both **customer-facing** and **internal capabilities that enable our customers to use Sourcegraph cloud product as a service**.
+The Cloud Software-as-a-Service (SaaS) Team is responsible for the **service management** part of the Sourcegraph Cloud product.
+The team provides both **customer-facing** and **internal capabilities that enable our customers to use the Sourcegraph Cloud product as a service**.

 ## Vision